 No information required.

 Up to two full AHRC studentships attached to the programme (home/EU applicants).
 The deadline for AHRC funding applications is expected to be in early 2012.
-Graduate School and School of Arts & Humanities studentships and bursaries (including for overseas applicants), self-funded.
+Graduate School and Faculty of Arts & Humanities studentships and bursaries (including for overseas applicants), self-funded.

 None.
 However, students interested in applying for funding should be aware that funding deadlines are different and may be earlier; applicants should check the Graduate Funding Pages at http://www.kcl.ac.uk/study/pg/funding/sources/index.aspx